-34. The Chief Commissioner for Railways and Chief Com-Tramways may from time to time appoint any person Railways and 10 to be inspector for the purpose of inspecting the railway, Tramways and of making any inquiry with respect to the condition inspectors.

-of works or into the cause of any accident :
+34. The Chief Commissioner for Railways and Chief Com-Tramways may from time to time appoint any person missioner for Railways and 10 to be inspector for the purpose of inspecting the railway, Tramways and of making any inquiry with respect to the condition inspectors. of works or into the cause of any accident:

-Provided that no person so appointed shall exercise any powers of interference in the affairs of the
+Provided that no person so appointed shall exercise any powers of interference in the affairs of the 15 promoters, and every inspector under this Act shall, for the purpose of any inspection or inquiry which he is directed by the Chief Commissioner for Railways and Tramways to make or conduct, have the following powers, that is to say:- and machinery belonging thereto.

-- 15 promoters, and every inspector under this Act shall, for the purpose of any inspection or inquiry which he is directed by the Chief Commissioner for Railways and Tramways to make or conduct, have the following powers, that is to say :-- - (1) He may enter and inspect the railway and all stations, works, buildings, offices, stock, plant, and machinery belonging thereto. - (2) He may by summons under his hand require the attendance of any person who is engaged in the management, service, or employment of the promoters, and whom he thinks fit to call before him and examine for the said purpose, and may require answers or returns to such inquiries for the said purpose as he thinks fit to make. - (3) He may require and enforce the production of all books, papers, and documents of the promoters which he considers important for the said purpose.
+(1) He may enter and inspect the railway and all stations, works, buildings, offices, stock, plant, said purpose.

+(2) He may by summons under his hand require the attendance of any person who is engaged in the management, service, or employment of 25 the promoters, and whom he thinks fit to call before him and examine for the said purpose, and may require answers or returns to such inquiries for the said purpose as he thinks fit 30 to make.

+(3) He may require and enforce the production of all books, papers, and documents of the promoters which he considers important for the until the requirements of such notice have been complied with, it shall not be lawful for the promoters to carry any passengers upon the said railway.

-(4) If after any such inspection the Chief Commissioner for Railways and Tramways deem the railway to be unsafe for the carriage of passengers, he may by notice in writing require the promoters to desist from carrying passengers until any repairs or alterations mentioned in the notice are effected, and thereupon and until until the requirements of such notice have been complied with, it shall not be lawful for the promoters to carry any passengers upon the said railway.
+35 (4) If after any such inspection the Chief Commissioner for Railways and Tramways deem the railway to be unsafe for the carriage of passengers, he may by notice in writing require the promoters to desist from carrying passengers 40 until any repairs or alterations mentioned in the notice are effected, and thereupon and

-Where in or about the railway or any of the works or Accidents.
-5 buildings connected with such railway or any buildings connected with such railway or any buildings or place, whether open or enclosed, occupied by the promoters, any of the following accidents takes place in the course 10 of working, that is to say,-
+Where in or about the railway or any of the works or Accidents, buildings connected with such railway or any buildings connected with such railway or any buildings or place, whether open or enclosed, occupied by the promoters, any of the following accidents takes place in the course 10 of working, that is to say,-

-- (1) any accident attended with loss of life or personal injury to any person whomsoever; - (2) any collision where one of the trains is a passenger train ; - (3) any passenger train or any part of a passenger train accidentally leaving the rails; - (4) any accident of a kind not comprised in the foregoing descriptions but which is of such a kind as to have caused, or be likely to cause, loss of life or personal injury, and which may be specified in that behalf by any order to be made from time to time by the Chief Commissioner for Railways and Tramways.

-the promoters shall send notice of such accidents and 25 loss of life or personal injury (if any) occasioned thereby to the Chief Commissioner for Railways and Tramways.
+(1) any accident attended with loss of life or personal injury to any person whomsoever;

+(2) any collision where one of the trains is a passenger train;

+(3) any passenger train or any part of a passenger train accidentally leaving the rails;

+(4) any accident of a kind not comprised in the foregoing descriptions but which is of such a kind as to have caused, or be likely to cause, loss of life or personal injury, and which may be specified in that behalf by any order to be made from time to time by the Chief Commissioner for Railways and Tramways, the promoters shall send notice of such accidents and 25 loss of life or personal injury (if any) occasioned thereby to the Chief Commissioner for Railways and Tramways.
 Such notice shall be in such form and shall contain such particulars as the Chief Commissioner for Railways and Tramways may from time to time direct, and shall be